If you are interested in becoming a sponsor, there are a number of ways we can direct your support depending on your wishes and priorities.

-You can use the “sponsor now” button above to give £1,000, or any amount using our donate page
+You can donate any amount using our donate page

 We will get in touch to find out how you’d like us to use your sponsorship, or you can contact Harriet Lawrence, Development Manager at firstname.lastname@example.org

-As an event sponsor, whether live or online, we will work with you to ensure that your support is carefully targeted, and to ensure that (if you wish) you are credited as a sponsor either online or in event materials.
+As an event sponsor, we will work with you to ensure that your support is carefully targeted, and to ensure that (if you wish) you are credited as a sponsor in event materials.
 We can also arrange a block booking of concert tickets and a separate entertainment area for you and your guests at the event you are supporting.

 “BREMF has transformed the musical life of Brighton and the surrounding area and places strong emphasis on supporting young musicians as well as established professionals.
 The public have lots of opportunities to become involved by taking part in workshops or volunteering.
 Young people can gain valuable experience of arts administration.”

 Taking live music into schools is a vital part of our work, and something about which we feel very passionately.
 Most of the children we perform to will never have heard live classical music before, and we work hard to target areas of lower cultural provision.
 School budgets are increasingly stretched, so we feel it’s important that these visits are completely free for the schools taking part.

 “A breathtaking concert came to St Marks Choir and the music was so moving and it really did touch my heart but the worst part was the band leaving.
 If I wasn’t so lost in the music it would’ve had me in pieces and it really was the best time of year 6 in my opinion.”

 Letter received from a Year 6 student after a classroom session by BREMF Live! ensemble Dramma per Musica, spring 2019